-GR: 12 or 12+One year, Credit: 1
+GR: 12 or 12+ One year, Credit: 1

-PREREQUISITE: Student has met graduation requirements.
+PREREQUISITE: Student has met graduation

+requirements.

 The Transition 12+ Program is available to students age 18-22 who have met graduation requirements and continue to work toward individual goals in deficit areas.
-Transition goals may include the following areas: Training, Living Vocational Independent Skills.
-Transportation Training, and Community-Based Training.
+Transition goals may include the following areas: Vocational Training, Independent Living Skills, Transportation Training, and Community-Based

+Training.

 Students enrolled in QHS Transition Program include students with a wide range of abilities.
 Students in the QHS Transition Program are at different levels working on their transition needs and goals.
 The Transition Program will meet these individual needs through planning of programs tailored to fit the individual student and flexibility of programs.
-The program will allow the students to assist in running student-led businesses, working on a job-sit, as well as continuing to work on independent cooking and social skills.
+The program will allow the students to assist in running student-led businesses, working on a job-site, as well as continuing to work on independent cooking and social skills.
+The goal of the Transition 12+ program is community employment.